pubvis-GOSH/project_management/meeting_notes/meetings.md

 - Are there any updates from the GOSH IT department?
 - Difficult to make final technology decisions until we have spoken to them.

+## Actions
+- James to start thinking about deployment options for both frontend, backend, and a database.
+  - Also thinking about password protection.
+We decided the app is fine to be publicly available on the internet as long as it sits behind a password.
+- James to get in touch with Samantha Fanning to see if a designer might be able to assist us in mid October.
+- Anne-Lise to send James and Sarah a meeting invitation September 25th at 12:30pm

+---

 # 18.08.2023
 ## Now using a GitHub organisation